PraxiumLearningFoundation/.github/profile/README.md

 ---

 ## 📚 Contribution Guidelines
-- **Volunteer:** Join our Core Council or Advisory Council to shape our mission.
+- **Volunteer:** Join as a member and contribute to our mission.
-- **Donate:** Support our social impact advocates and grant programs.
+- **Donate:** Support our social impact through donations or resources.
-- **Share:** Engage with our digital learning hub, podcasts, and social media presence.
+- **Share:** Engage with our digital learning hub and share our multimedia with your communities.

 ---